JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/mix_floats.rst

 Options
 -------

-- **Clamp** - If enabled, a factor that is larger than one will be rendered one and a factor that is less than zero will be rendered zero.
+- **Clamp** - If enabled, a factor that is larger than one will be rendered one and a factor that is negative will be rendered zero.
+Subsequently, the output will be in the range of the input floats.
+If disabled, the result is computed based on the equation `A(1-F)+B*F` (Where `F` is the factor, `A` and `B` are the first and second floats) which accordinging may result in strange results for negative factors or factors that are larger than one.

 Inputs
 ------

 - **Factor** - A float that controls the amount of each float input to the output, Where 0 means the first float only and 1 means the second float only.
+- **A** - First float.
+- **B** - Second float.

 Outputs